Board of Directors

 Global head of ESG and Corporate Responsibility, RELX

 Márcia Balisciano, MBE, Ph.D., is founding global head of ESG and corporate responsibility at RELX, a global provider of information-based analytics, decision tools and events with 33,000+ people and operations in 40 countries.
 Engaging colleagues throughout the business, she works to ensure RELX’s extra-financial performance furthers competitive advantage and stakeholder confidence.
 She is Chair of the UN Global Compact Network UK and a Board member of the Foundation for the Global Compact; Chair of the Corporate Responsibility and Sustainability Council of the Conference Board; and a founding Board member of the Ban Ki-moon Centre for Global Citizens.
-She is founding director of London museum and educational facility Benjamin Franklin House and previously was special advisor to the American Chamber of Commerce (UK).
+She is founding director of London Museum and educational facility Benjamin Franklin House and previously was special advisor to the American Chamber of Commerce (UK).
 A Fellow of the Royal Society of Arts, she holds an MA in International Relations from the University of Chicago, and a PHD in Economic History from the London School of Economics.
 She is a Member of the British Empire (MBE), an honour awarded by the Queen, and lives in London with her husband and two boys.

 YoungSuk 'YS' Chi